Tychobra/polishedpayments/README.md

     )
     ```

-6. Check the user's subscription status with `check_user_subscription()` immediately after they've signed in.
+The user's subscription status will now be checked before your Shiny's apps server logic runs.

     - Details: